Inheritors (comics): Spider-Verse

 Spider-Man arrives on Earth-928 and finds Superior Spider-Man in charge.
 Old Man Spider-Man tells him about the prophecy targeting the Bride, the Other, and the Scion.
 When Daemos arrives and kills Spider-Cyborg, Superior Spider-Man kills Daemos but he regenerates.
 As the Spider-Men escape to Earth-13, Spider-Man is told by the dying Old Man Spider-Man to protect the totems.

-On Earth-13989, Karn kills a werewolf version of Spider-Man.
+On Earth-13989, Karn kills a werewolf version of Spider-Man and asks his father if he has earned his way back yet.
 Solus has the Master Weaver send him to a more challenging world.
 When Morlun and Jennix arrive on Earth-13, they kill Spider-Monkey and a variation of Captain Spider.
 As Solus kills Cosmic Spider-Man, Morlun makes off with Benjy Parker.

 Ben Reilly of Earth-94, Kaine, and Black Widow of Earth-1610 run into this world's version of Tony Stark and overpower him.

-As Jennix regenerates on Earth-802 and refuses to return to battle, Black Widow of Earth-1610, Ben Reilly of Earth-94, and Kaine move on his headquarters in the Baxter Building.
+As Jennix regenerates on Earth-802 and refuses to return to battle so that he can continue his experiments, Black Widow of Earth-1610, Ben Reilly of Earth-94, and Kaine move on his headquarters in the Baxter Building.
 Solus kills Arachnosaurus and Prince of Arachne and destroys Takuya Yamashiro's Leopardon.
 On Earth-3145, Silk arrives as Brix and Bora cannot enter this world.
 As the Spider-Army moves across dimensions, Jennix monitors them.
 On Earth-001, Morlun gives Benjy to Brix and Bora.

 On Earth-802, Jennix reveals that he cloned spiders to help feed his family.
 As Ben Reilly prepares to sacrifice himself to destroy the lab, Kaine steals Black Widow of Earth-1610's teleporter to confront the Inheritors.